 Every year or few years, shippers may negotiate new contracts with the carriers.
 That’s a time to look back at your shipping experience and see where you shipped the most packages, along with determining the most common sizes and service types you used.
 This data can help you formulate a negotiation strategy to win better terms with the carrier.
-You could do this on your own, but you’d be better served by bringing in experts who used to be on the carrier side.
+You could do this on your own, but you’d be better served by bringing in experts with carrier-side experience.
 That’s what Shipware’s contract optimization program does.
-Shipware’s experts have done this from the other side, and they know where a carrier can negotiate and by how much.
-But it’s not a blanket approach.
-To get the best rates and discounts, precise data is needed.
+Shipware’s experts know where a carrier can negotiate and by how much and it’s not a blanket approach.
+To get the best rates and discounts, precise data and insider knowledge is needed.

-There’s an even easier program that can save up to 9% of the shipping costs, and it can be used alone or layered on top of the contract optimization program.
+There’s an even easier program that can save up to 5% on shipping costs, and can be used alone or layered on top of the contract optimization program.
 It’s called the invoice audit recovery program.
-Using a software program installed in less than 10 minutes, Shipware’s audit recovery program runs in the background, analyzing every shipping invoice to spot carrier errors.
-While some logistics employees think they can do this by reviewing invoices manually, we’ve found that too many people miss both crucial and small errors, and it can cost the shipper money.
+Shipware’s audit recovery program runs in the background, analyzing every shipping invoice to spot carrier errors.
+While some logistics employees think they can do this by reviewing invoices manually, we’ve found that too many people miss both crucial and small errors, costing them money.
 Errors are often not obvious, especially with regular changes that are made to carrier software.
 The invoice audit recovery program flags the errors and applies for credit automatically, with the credit deposited into the shipper’s account.

 The beauty of the invoice audit recovery program is that it costs shippers nothing.
-There is no fee unless credits are applied, and then Shipware recoups a portion of that.
 It’s an easy way for logistics executives to save money and look good to top management for bringing in the savings.

 Whether you choose FedEx vs. DHL, or another carrier, Shipware can help you lower your shipping rates and make your life easier.
 To learn how, please contact us.